pluralsh/polly/docs/liquid-filters.md

 _Implementation_: `github.com/Masterminds/sprig/v3.get`

 ##  `getHostByName`

 _Implementation_: `github.com/Masterminds/sprig/v3.getHostByName`

 ##  `has`
 Checks if a list has a particular element.
+It will panic if there is a problem.

+_Parameters_:

+- Element to find

+- List

+_Example_: `has 4 $myList`

 _Implementation_: `github.com/Masterminds/sprig/v3.has`

 ##  `hasKey`